abdullahpichoo/twitter-clone/README.md

-## Making a Twitter Clone on Ruby on Rails
+## Making a Whisper Clone on Ruby on Rails

 # Commands to Set up Live Reload